2025 ASALH Book Prize Finalists

 For the best new book in African American history and culture

-The ASALH Book Prize committee is interested in projects that model rigorous and imaginative approaches to this field of study; books that are beautifully written; books that have clear implications for how we teach and represent specific aspects of African American history and culture; books that have the capacity to introduce important aspects of African American experiences to broad publics; books that use sharp analyses of African American history and culture to speak boldly to the contemporary moment; books that engage with new and/or previously underutilized archives; and books that use particular experiences in African American history and culture to illuminate universal aspects of the human experience.
+The selection committee received over 100 eligible books, all of which engaged archival sources while representing many disciplinary and interdisciplinary orientations.
+In broad terms, the ASALH Book Prize committee selects as the winner an outstanding book that models rigorous and imaginative approaches; and have clear implications for how we teach and represent specific aspects of African American history and culture as well as have the capacity to introduce important aspects of African American experiences to broad publics; The chosen book uses sharp analyses of African American history and culture to speak boldly to the contemporary moment; and engages new and/or previously underutilized archives; and uses particular experiences in African American history and culture to illuminate universal aspects of the human experience.

 The First Migrants by Richard Edwards and Jacob K. Friefeld